canonical/opensearch-operator/docs/how-to/upgrade.md

 ```

 <!-- test:assert
+# The visible command above must have printed the readiness result; assert
+# on a fresh run's output (single run, no duplicate execution).
 output=$(juju run opensearch/leader pre-upgrade-check 2>&1)
 echo "$output"
 echo "$output" | grep -q 'Charm is ready for upgrade'